 Favorite Apps for Finnish Language Learning

-Here are three mobile apps that are free or offer a free trial!
+Here are a few mobile apps that are free or offer a free trial.

 Pimsleur Finnish Audio Lessons

 For an auditory learner, Pimsleur Audio lessons is a fantastic way to study.
 The Pimsleur teaching method is unique – they teach phrases from back to start.
 The quality of the lessons is excellent.
 The Pimsleur style is not for everybody, but their free trial makes it easy to give it a go!

 Finnish on Worddive

 Besides teaching you Finnish in a fun way, Worddive is a made by Finns.
 This app helps you learn many Finnish words by playing language games.
 It’s very intuitive with nice audio.
 I bet kids love Worddive too!